Arrests, corruption probe, cast cloud over Italy's Expo 2015

 The 600-page arrest warrant, seen by Reuters, exposes widespread corruption and bid-rigging.
 Prosecutors say those arrested were part of a “criminal ring aimed at influencing procurement” by promising career advancement to public officials through political protection.

-Expo 2015 Chief Executive Giuseppe Sala is meeting Renzi on Tuesday to discuss the economic and political repercussions of the investigation.
+Expo 2015 Chief Executive Stefano Sala is meeting Renzi on Tuesday to discuss the economic and political repercussions of the investigation.

 More than 140 countries, from Saudi Arabia to the Vatican, will have pavilions at the Expo.